Skip to main content

 Want even more?
 Check out the Community Animal Training Team's YouTube playlist on Body Handling for Grooming & Medical Husbandry

 Did you know that we offer training classes that focus specifically on these skills?
-Our 6 week Cooperative Care & Handling class is offered over Zoom and is appropriate for dog and cats of all ages.
+Our 6-week Cooperative Care & Handling class is offered over Zoom and is appropriate for dogs and cats of all ages.
 In addition, our foundation classes for dogs and cats of all ages introduce the basics of body handling and some limited basic husbandry skills.

 Behavior Helpline: Contact our Behavior Team